-The 27 best comedy films on Netflix
+The 27 best comedy films on Netflix | Stuff

+In need of a chuckle tonight?
+Mainline one of these funny films into your eyeballs.
+Updated for March 2022

-Netflix subscriber?
-In the mood for some belly-shaking, side-splitting laughs?
+Are you a Netflix subscriber?
+Are you in the market for some side-splitting laughs?

-Then you’ll want to scroll down and feast your eyes on this article, where we’ve assembled our favourite comedy movies from the streaming service’s current crop.
-From black comedies to biting satires to heart-warming rom-coms, they're all here – and be sure to check back regularly for updates, as new films and specials arrive on Netflix all the time.
+If the answer to both those questions is yes, scroll down and feast your eyes on this article, where we’ve compiled the best comedy films on Netflix from the streaming service’s current crop.
+From biting satires to heart-warming rom-coms, they’re all here – and be sure to check back regularly for updates, as new films arrive on Netflix all the time.

 Oh, and if you’re more interested in funny TV series than funny films, don’t worry: we’ve also got a list of those too: The best comedy TV shows on Netflix.